South Koreans blame Putin, bias for 'Queen Yuna' loss

 Although she has not announced any specific plans yet, she has said she will not leave the sport completely.

-"She is and will be our gold medallist forever and we will be rooting for her next phase of life," said 31-year-old Kim Byoung-in.
+"She is and will be our gold medalist forever and we will be rooting for her next phase of life," said 31-year-old Kim Byoung-in.

 (Editing by David Chance and Peter Rutherford)